parrt/msds692/notes/excel.md

 4        Carlos Soltero
 ```

-I also like to convert this to a numpy matrix so that I can pull out various rows:
+I also like to convert this to a numpy matrix so that I can pull out various rows conveniently:

 ```python
 m = table.as_matrix()